-The Master Lock 178D features a 2-inch reinforced lock body, a hardened steel shackle that’s tough for thieves to cut, and a dedicated reset key for changing your combination.
-Reliable and compact, the 178D is ideal for applications such as lockers and gate latches, and at 4.8 ounces, it’s a bit more heavy-duty than it would appear.
+This Master Lock features a 2-inch reinforced lock body, a hardened steel shackle that’s tough for thieves to cut, and a dedicated reset key for changing your combination.
+Reliable and compact, the Master Lock is ideal for applications such as lockers and gate latches, and at 4.8 ounces, it’s a bit more heavy-duty than it would appear.
 It’s not the quickest for resetting combinations, though—hence its place in the runner-up spot.

-You can protect your valuables and save cash with the desired tools 4 Digit Combination Lock.
+You can protect your valuables and save cash with this combination lock from desired tools.
 It’s a four-digit model, which means thousands of combinations, and setting your code is simple: Insert and turn the reset key, dial in your preferred combo, and turn the key again to lock in the code.

 For additional security, the shackle will only engage when your code is dialed in.
 Plus, this desired tools model comes in black, blue, green, red, and gray—an asset that can help you identify your lock in a locker room full of other locks.

-An efficient, user-friendly choice, the 1500iD does away with digits in favor of simple directional codes.
+An efficient, user-friendly choice, this Master Lock model does away with digits in favor of simple directional codes.
 To set a combination, simply choose between four options—up, down, left, and right—in any number of movements, in any sequence.

 While not industrial-grade, the metal body and reinforced steel shackle are decent protective materials.
 Plus, the shackle’s anti-shim technology is an extra safeguard between burglars and your valuables.
 While this lock isn’t a wise choice for a gate, shed, or other heavy-duty partition, it should keep your stuff secure for a locker or cabinet.